What I Live For

 And the good that I can do.

-by George Linnaeus Banks
+By George Linnaeus Banks

 George Linnaeus Banks was born on 2 March 1821 in Birmingham, England as the son of a seedsman.
 He was a member of the Methodist denomination of Christianity and was married to writer Isabella Banks.
 After trying several types of manual labor and trades, he eventually became a journalist, a newspaper editor, a poet, a playwright, a dabbler in acting, and an orator.
 George Linnaeus Banks passed on at 60 years of age on 3 May 1881 in Dalston, Hackney, England.